 10.38.9.2.4.3 MIMO phase

 The initiator shall start the MIMO phase MBIFS following the end of the SISO phase.
-The MIMO phase is shown in Figure 47 and consists of four subphases, namely, an MU-MIMO BF setup subphase, an MU-MIMO BF training subphase, an MU-MIMO FB poll subphase, and an MU-MIMO selection subphase.
+The MIMO phase is shown in Figure 47 and consists of four subphases, namely, a MU-MIMO BF setup subphase, a MU-MIMO BF training subphase, a MU-MIMO –BF feedback subphase, and a MU-MIMO BF selection subphase.
 Each subphase shall be separated by MBIFS.

-In the MU-MIMO BF setup subphase, the initiator shall transmit a BF Setup frame to each intended responder.
-The BF Setup frame indicates the AID of each responder in the MU group, the training type (i.e., MU-MIMO training), an unique dialog token identifying MU-MIMO training, the number of simultaneous TX DMG antennas employing orthogonal waveforms, the order in which transmit sectors are trained.
-To reduce the MU-MIMO training time, the initiator may select a subset of TX sectors for each DMG antenna and the number of receive training fields based on the feedback from responders.
-The initiator should transmit the minimum number of BF Setup frames to reach all responders.
+In the MU-MIMO BF setup subphase, the initiator shall transmit a MIMO BF Setup frame to each intended responder.
+The MIMO BF Setup frame indicates the AID of each responder in the MU group, the training type (i.e., MU-MIMO BF training), an unique dialog token identifying MU-MIMO BF training, the number of simultaneous TX DMG antennas employing orthogonal waveforms, the order in which transmit sectors are trained.
+To reduce the MU-MIMO BF training time, the initiator may select a subset of TX sectors for each DMG antenna and the number of receive training fields based on the feedback from responders.
+The initiator should transmit the minimum number of MIMO BF Setup frames to reach all responders.
 All frames transmitted during the MU-MIMO BF setup subphase should be sent using the DMG control mode.

 In the MU-MIMO BF training subphase, the initiator shall transmit BRP frames using the EDMG PHY.
 Each transmitted BRP frame is used to train one or more transmit sectors and, for each transmit sector, a number of receive AWVs.
 In each BRP frame the initiator shall include, for each selected sector, TRN-Units in the TRN field for intended responders to perform receive sector training.
 The number of TRN-Unit included in the TRN field should be the maximum number of receive sectors across all intended responders based on the feedback from the SISO phase.
 An initiator may transmit a BRP frame with orthogonal waveforms to train multiple (up to 4) transmit DMG antennas simultaneously through the same BRP frame and hence reduce the training time.
 The MU-MIMO BF training subphase is performed by setting, for a BRP frame, the TXVECTOR parameter EDMG_TRN_LEN to a value greater than zero and the parameter RX_TRN_PER_TX_TRN to a value greater than one.

-In the MU-MIMO FB poll subphase, the initiator shall transmit a BF Poll frame to poll each intended responder to collect MU-MIMO feedback from the preceding MU-MIMO BF training subphase.
-Each BF Poll frame and BF Feedback frame sent back by the responder shall be separated by SIFS.
-Each BF Poll frame carries the dialog token that identifies the MU-MIMO training.
-The BF Feedback frame carries the list of received initiator’s transmit DMG antennas/sectors, each with its corresponding responder’s receive DMG antenna/sector and the associated quality indicated.
+In the MU-MIMO BF Feedback subphase, the initiator shall transmit a MIMO BF Feedback Poll frame to poll each intended responder to collect MU-MIMO BF feedback from the preceding MU-MIMO BF training subphase.
+Each MIMO BF Feedback Poll frame and MIMO BF Feedback frame sent back by the responder shall be separated by SIFS.
+Each MIMO BF Feedback Poll frame carries the dialog token that identifies the MU-MIMO BF training.
+The MIMO BF Feedback frame carries the list of received initiator’s transmit DMG antennas/sectors, each with its corresponding responder’s receive DMG antenna/sector and the associated quality indicated.

-In the MU-MIMO selection subphase, the initiator shall transmit BF Selection frame to each responder in the MU group containing the dialog token identifying the MU-MIMO training, one or multiple sets of the MU transmission configurations, and the intended recipient STAs for each MU transmission configuration.
-The final set of selected responders in the MU group contained in the BF Selection frame does not have to be the same as the initial set of intended responders.
-The initiator should transmit the minimum number of BF Selection frames to selected responders.
+In the MU-MIMO BF selection subphase, the initiator shall transmit MIMO BF Selection frame to each responder in the MU group containing the dialog token identifying the MU-MIMO BF training, one or multiple sets of the MU transmission configurations, and the intended recipient STAs for each MU transmission configuration.
+The final set of selected responders in the MU group contained in the MIMO BF Selection frame does not have to be the same as the initial set of intended responders.
+The initiator should transmit the minimum number of MIMO BF Selection frames to selected responders.

 Figure 47—The MIMO phase